John H. D’Arms Faculty Awards for Distinguished Graduate Mentoring in the Humanities

 - Kristin Hass, Associate Professor of American Culture

-- Peggy McCracken, Domna C. Stanton Collegiate Professor of French, Women’s Studies, and Comparative Literature
+- Peggy McCracken, Domna C. Stanton Collegiate Professor of French, Professor of Women’s and Gender Studies, and Professor of Comparative Literature

 2014

-- Raymond Van Dam, Professor of History and Near Eastern Studies
+- Raymond Van Dam, Professor of History and Professor of Near Eastern Studies

 2013